How to Sew a Fleece Blanket

 - Matching thread

-- Trim off the selvage edge of the fabric, cutting as straight and smooth an edge as possible.
-Using rotary cutting tools may be the easiest way to achieve a smooth edge.
+Trim off the selvage edge of the fabric, cutting as straight as possible.
+Using rotary cutting tools can be helpful to achieve a smooth edge.

-- Fold the fabric in half lengthwise and then fold the width in half, so that the fabric is folded in quarters with all of the edges aligned.
+Next, fold the fabric in half lengthwise.
+And then fold the width in half, so the fabric is folded in quarters with all of the edges aligned.

-- Locate the corners of the blanket.
-This will be the corners of the folded fabric which has no folds.
-Be sure all of the edges are perfectly aligned if you will be cutting all the layers at the same time.
+Locate the corners of the fabric.
+Be sure all of the edges are perfectly aligned because you will be cutting multiple layers at the same time.

-- Mark a rounded edge on the corners by using a round item, such as a dessert or dinner plate, embroidery hoop or an actual circle template, as a template.
+Mark a rounded edge on the corners of the fabric by using a rounded item as a template, such as a dinner plate or an embroidery hoop.

-- Trim all four corners evenly.
-Having sharp fabric scissors will help you achieve a smooth cut edge.
-Always keep your fabric scissors for cutting only fabric so they remain sharp!
-If you are using a heavy fleece cut each corner separately so that you can achieve a smoothly cut corner.
+Trim all four corners evenly to round them.
+Having sharp fabric scissors will help you achieve a smooth edge.
+If you are using a heavy fleece, it might be easier to cut each corner separately to maintain a smooth edge.